FORCE092 – Jaybee – Anti-Paradise / Bumbaclot Selekta

 ℗ Straylight Music Group / © 2017 Force Recordings / Published by: We Are Legion ASCAP / Distributed by: Straylight Music Group.

-Leaving Stepping Forward in 2015, the man’s been running it red as a solo artist with a laundry list breakthrough releases that have been caned by the biggest and most important names in the scene including Shimon, Dj Randall, Bryan Gee, LTJ Bukem, Marky, D Bridge, A-Sides, PFM and Random Movement and a host of so many others.
+Since the beginning, the man’s been running it red as a solo artist with a laundry list breakthrough releases that have been caned by the biggest and most important names in the scene including Shimon, Dj Randall, Bryan Gee, LTJ Bukem, Marky, D Bridge, A-Sides, PFM and Random Movement and a host of so many others.
 He’s recently become one of DJ Randall’s go to new (although new isn’t quite the right adjective) producers in 2017 and is featured all across MAC II with some truly storming bits of music!
 Following on the heels of releases on Liquid V, MAC II, Chronic, Innerground, Good Looking, Rubik and more, he’s now returned once again to home base… Force Recordings!

 ‘Anti-Paradise’ is full force, non stop pressure.
 Taking every control and jamming ’em to the limit this Hardstep monster crushes it!
 Jaybee is known for some heavy tunes and this sits at the top of that list as one the most devastating.
 Watch the sound system crumble on the weigh of jaybee’s production on this one!